antonzub1/go-nmap/README.md

 # go-nmap
-An attempt to reimplement nmap clone in Go
+An attempt to implement nmap clone in Go